Also seen as MTX and was called amethopterin

-Is a class or type of medication that is referred to as “antimetabolite” and “anti-folate drug“.
+Methotrexate is a class or type of medication that is referred to as “antimetabolite” and “anti-folate drug“.

-Inhibits the production of Folic Acid
+Overall, Methotrexate inhibits the production of Folic Acid.

 Uses: